2025 Solar Incentives Guide for North Reading, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you've signed a net metering agreement with your North Reading utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in others you may make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you have a net metering agreement with your North Reading utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other places you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage